TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/drivers/mcspi.md

 - The MCSPI protocol does not account for a built-in handshaking mechanism and neither does this driver.
 Therefore, when operating in
-  #MCSPI_MS_MODE_SLAVE mode, the application must provide such a mechanism to
+  #MCSPI_MS_MODE_PERIPHERAL mode, the application must provide such a mechanism to
   ensure that the MCSPI peripheral is ready for the MCSPI controller.
 The MCSPI peripheral must call #MCSPI_transfer() *before* the controller starts transmitting.
   Some example application mechanisms could include: